This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Clever Fox Advanced Weekly Planner – Check It Out On Amazon

 This planner doesn’t have hours marked which I love to use for time blocking.
-BUT I do love the layout because the planner has you choose your top three tasks for different area of life.
+BUT I do love the layout because the planner has you choose your top three tasks for a different area of life.
 Which is great when you have very unpredictable days.

 While time blocking is great sometimes you have outsiders who love to interrupt.
 Stopping the time you hand planned to get said task done.
 So this planner helps you SEE what you need to get done and you just keep trucking down the list as you go.